-Now in our ninth year of serving delicious food, such as our Mediterranean Slow Roasted Lamb Sandwich, Peruvian Pollo a la Brasa, and Mama’s Meatball Sub, The Dining Car has become a part of the Boston communities that we serve.
+Now in our 10th year of serving delicious food, such as our Mediterranean Slow Roasted Lamb Sandwich, Peruvian Pollo a la Brasa, and Mama’s Meatball Sub, The Dining Car has become a part of the Boston communities that we serve.
 We make our sandwiches on artisan breads from Iggy’s in Cambridge, and we even bake our own focaccia when tomatoes are in season.
 Our menu features meats and seasonal produce that represent our local agricultural community, with dishes inspired by cuisines from all over the world.

 How did Naomi and David meet?

 Years before The Dining Car began, David, through a friend, had loaned Naomi his new commercial ice cream maker.
 Though they had never met, that same friend later suggested that David and Naomi pair their culinary talents together to start a food truck.
 The Dining Car was born!
 Luckily for them, their hard work and shared dream has grown over the years into a deep and wonderful friendship and a wildly popular full-service food truck and catering business.

 What did Naomi & David do before starting The Dining Car?